KikiMax7/Frogger/README.md

 # Frogger
+The repository is a sample demonstration of the Android Game-Frogger
+### Game APK could be retrieved from [Frogger-apk](https://github.com/KikiMax7/Frogger/blob/master/frogger.apk)
 ## Game Overview

 _This frogger game is a puzzle game aimed at people 10 years old and above.
 It has a lovely flat cartoon